Home (Alone) Roasting

 Now What?

-In the movie Home Alone, Kevin successfully uses a winter climate to defeat the bad guys without parental guidance.
-I wasn’t even able to roast coffee, let alone fight off bad guys.
+In Home Alone, Kevin successfully uses a winter climate to defeat the bad guys without parental guidance.
+I couldn’t even roast coffee, let alone fight off bad guys.
 Without the help of an experienced winter home roaster, I’ll be putting away my popper until next spring.
 Now I’m left with two choices on what to do for good coffee this winter:

-- Buy a Dedicated Coffee Roaster – This will cost more than a popcorn popper, but I figure that with the amount of coffee I drink, it’ll pay for itself by springtime.
+1. Buy a Dedicated Coffee Roaster – This will cost more than a popcorn popper, but I figure it’ll pay for itself by springtime with my coffee.

-- Buy coffee on the Internet – Take the opportunity to try different roasters from across the country.
+2. Buy coffee on the Internet – Take the opportunity to try different roasters nationwide.

 It’s more than likely that I’ll do both.